glasnt/words/top/toptips.md

 A few notes on `VIRT`, `RES`, and `SHR`:

 The exact mappings of what these three values represent is something which in everyday operations doesn't *really* matter.
-They are important in some circumstances, a process with more `VIRT` is using more member.
+The most imporatnt thing is that the process with the most `VIRT` the process using the most memory.
+If you're in `top` because you're debugging why your computer feels like it's in a pool of molasses, the process with the biggest VIRT number is the culprit.
 If you would like to learn exactly what the "shared" and "physical" memory refers to, check out the "Linux Memory Types" of the [`top` manual](http://man7.org/linux/man-pages/man1/top.1.html)

-(Yes, I did type ki*bi*bytes, not ki*lo*bytes.
+(And yes, I did type ki*bi*bytes, not ki*lo*bytes.
 The 1024 value that you normally refer to as a kilobyte is *actually* a kibibyte.
 The Greek *kilo* ("χίλιοι") means *thousand*, and is used to mean 1,000 of something (a kilometer -- a thousand meters, a kilogram -- a thousand grams).
 Kibi is a portmanteau of *kilo* and *byte*, and means 1024 bytes (or 2 to the power of 10, 2^10).
 But, because words are hard to say, many people say *kiloybyte* when they mean 1024 bytes.
-All of this to say that `top` is trying to use the proper terms here, so just go with it. #themoreyouknow
+All of this to say that `top` is trying to use the proper terms here, so just go with it. #themoreyouknow)

 A note on screen updates:

-One of the objectionably __really cool things__ that linux programs can do is update their own display in a window so that they are live dated, and appear animated.
+One of the objectionably __really cool things__ that linux programs can do is update their own display in a window so that they are updated live, and appear animated.
 In our case, the time between updates is important, because some of our statistics (`%CPU`, `%MEM`) are based on the value since the last screen update.

 Because we're running in a persistent application, we can press key commands to exact various settings or configuration changes live (instead of, say, closing the application and running the application again with a different command-line flag.)

-Typing `h` invokes the *help* screen, which also shows the default `delay` (the time between screen updates).
+Typing `h` invokes the *help* screen, which also shows the default _delay_ (the time between screen updates).
 By default this value is (probably) 3 seconds, but you can change this by typing `d` (presumably for "delay") or `s` (probably for "screen" or "seconds").

 ### The details

-On top of the list of processes and there details is a whole bunch of useful information.
-Again, some of these may look strange and confusing, but once you take some time to step through each item, they're very useful stats to pull up in a pinch .
+In addition to the list of processes and their details, there's a whole bunch more useful information.
+Again, some of these may look strange and confusing, but once you take some time to step through each item, they're very useful stats to pull up in a pinch.

 The first row: general system information